Complementarity and Identification

 \ref{SPM} is a formalization of the notion of complementarity.
-If two dimensions of a treatment, say $t_1$ and $t_2$, are complementary, then the magnitude of the change in the response variable due to an increase in $t_1$ is increasing with $t_2$.
-Thus, the two dimensions of the treatment act to amplify each others marginal effects.
+If two dimensions of a treatment $t = \left(t^{1},t^{2}\right)$ are complementary, then the magnitude of the change in the response variable due to an increase in the first dimension $t^{1}$ is increasing with $t^{2}$.
+Thus, each component of the treatment amplifies the marginal effect of the other component.
 In the case of a linear model

-supermodularity is equivalent to the sign restriction $\gamma >0$. \ref{SBM} is a formalization of substitutability, the case where elements of the treatment may mitigate each others effects.
-Returning to \eqref{linear}, submodularity is equivalent to the sign restriction $\gamma<0$.
+supermodularity is equivalent to the sign restriction $\gamma \geq 0$.
+More generally, if $y$ is a (sufficiently smooth) nonlinear function of the treatment, supermodularity can be interpreted as a nonnegativity restriction on the cross--partial derivative $\frac{\partial^2 y}{\partial t^{1} \partial t^{2}}$. \ref{SBM} is a formalization of substitutability, the case where elements of the treatment may mitigate each others effects.
+In the linear model above, submodularity is equivalent to the sign restriction $\gamma\leq 0$.
 If both supermodularity and submodularity hold, response functions are said to be \textit{modular}.
-Since these assumptions can be applied on sublattices of $T$, it is possible to allow some dimensions of a treatment to be complements while those same dimensions are substitutes with other dimensions.
+Since assumptions \ref{SPM} and \ref{SBM} can be applied on sublattices of $T$, it is possible to allow some dimensions of a treatment to be complements while those same dimensions are substitutes with other dimensions.

-As I discussed in the introduction, \cite{lalive2006how} study the Austrian labor market and find that the two dimensions of unemployment relief, potential benefit duration and the wage replacement rate, are complementary (strongly for some groups, weakly for others).
-This finding could motivate the use of \ref{SPM} in assessments of these and similar policies in other contexts where the pseudo--random variation they exploit is absent.

-\cite{neumark2011does} provide another example of policy complementarity in a study on the interaction between the Earned Income Tax Credit (EITC) and the minimum wage.
+\cite{neumark2011does} provide an example of policy complementarity in a study on the interaction between the Earned Income Tax Credit (EITC) and the minimum wage.
 They find that a higher minimum wage enhances the positive effect of the EITC on the labor supply of single mothers; they find the opposite effect for childless individuals, suggesting a crowding--out effect.
 These findings suggest that assumptions \ref{SPM} and \ref{SBM}, respectively for each subgroup, could be applied in other studies on how the effect of minimum wage changes are influenced by the EITC or similar programs.
+Another naturally multidimensional policy is zoning.
+Zoning laws typically regulate many aspects of the built environment; most broadly, they regulate both what types of uses are allowed (commercial, industrial, etc.) and how densely land can be developed (lot coverage of buildings, maximum height, etc.).
+The effects of specific zoning policies may vary with the overall policy bundle, which I explore further in the empirical application in section \ref{emp}.